Should you buy Tiptree stock? (NasdaqCM:TIPT). Let's see how it does in our automated value investing analysis system.

 |PE Ratio versus Industry||264% higher than other Unknown stocks|

 |Free Cash Flow Jitter||57%|

 This stock has short interest!
 This means that people have shorted it.

 Why does that matter?
 They've made a bet that price will decrease from where they bought it.
 Maybe there are financial problems, or maybe there's a value play.

 As of the latest analysis, there are 464,510 shares shorted.
 With 19,363,978 shares available for purchase and an average trading volume over the past 10 trading days of 182,650, it would take at least 2.543 days for all of the short holders to cover their shorts.

 We believe that Tiptree may be worth examining further.
 It's making money, which is a very positive sign.
 Is it on sale?

-Even better, Tiptree looks like a stock on sale.
-Based on our analysis—if the company keeps making money the way it has been—you may be looking at a bargain.
-Keep this stock in mind as you put together your portfolio!
-See Before You Buy for your next steps (and read our disclaimer about investing risk).
+Tiptree looks like a price in the fair value range.
+Based on our analysis—if the company keeps making money the way it has been—you could be looking at a good stock.
+See Before You Buy for your next steps.

 Does Tiptree have a coherent story?
 Does it have a plan to continue to make money?
 Is it worth your time?
 Only you can decide where to go from here.
 Our investment guide helps you ask the right questions, including how to buy stocks.
 Use these research links for more information.